Shipping a bike: Learn how to ship your bike

 The final step in the process is having the bike picked up by the shipping company.
 All the bike shipping companies we researched offer a door-to-door service.
 This means it will be picked up from an address of your choosing and dropped off at an address of your choosing.
 Some will offer reduced rates if you drop the bike off at a depot or have it picked up from a depot.
 Be sure to include any instructions regarding pickup and delivery when you make the booking.

-Other considerations when shipping a bike.
+Other considerations when shipping a bicycle.

 Now that you know the steps you need to undertake to ship your bike, here are the answers to some other questions you might have about shipping a bike.